7.2 Administration and governance

 Regions are responsible for regional health policy (establishing special health facilities, their registration, operation, regional distribution of health services, purchases of specialised medical equipment, etc.)

 Municipalities and towns support the development of local medical care, are responsible for the accessibility of the medical care, organise first aid services and other relevant emergency services within the municipality.

-There is a strong tradition of the Children medicine taking care also about young people up to 18 years of age.
-Children medicine has a rich system of professional and representatives bodies represented also in state coordination bodies.
+There is a strong tradition of the Children's medicine taking care also about young people up to 18 years of age.
+Children's medicine has a rich system of professional and representatives bodies represented also in state coordination bodies.

 Cross-sectorial health-related bodies on the national level are: